![]() |

 Good Food

-Corn.
+in Michigan's Upper Peninsula Corn.
 In some ways it is one of my easiest crops to grow, and in others the most frustrating -- thanks to its popularity.
-Raccoons.
-They are such interesting creatures.
+Raccoons - they are such interesting creatures.
 I have to respect their ingenuity even when moaning and swearing at their incredible skills.
-We all love corn, and we all keep going after the goal of a good harvest.
+We do love corn, and we keep going after the goal of a good harvest.
 It's worth it. |

 sweet corn,